biolab/orange3-recommendation/README.md

 Orange3 RecommenderSystems extends [Orange3](http://orange.biolab.si), a data mining software package, with common functionality for make recommendations.
 It provides access to publicly available data, like MovieLens, Yahoo!
 Music, Flixster,...
-Further, it provides tools for GPU acceleration.
+Further, it **supports GPU acceleration**.
 All features can be combined with powerful data mining techniques from the Orange data mining framework.

+    Using gpu device 0: GeForce GTX TITAN Black (CNMeM is disabled) USAGE : NMF.py <matrixDim> <latentFactors> <iter>
+    ---
+    Time taken by Theano: 1.798s
+    Time taken by CPU: 50.011s
 Installation
 ------------